Husky Energy facing 3 charges for massive SeaRose oil spill off coast of N.L. | CBC News

 Conservation officers with the C-NLOPB charged the company in provincial court on Tuesday afternoon.
 The company is due in court on Nov.
 23

-The spill occurred on Nov.
+The spill occurred Nov.
 16, 2018, as crews in the White Rose field were preparing to restart production, which had been halted by high winds and rough seas the day before.

-It was blamed on a faulty connector in Husky's underwater cables to the SeaRose FPSO, though Husky faced questions about why it was the first company to restart drilling operations after the rough weather moved through the oilfield.
+It was blamed on a faulty connector in Husky's underwater cables to the SeaRose FPSO — for floating production, storage and offloading vessel — though Husky faced questions about why it was the first company to restart drilling operations after the rough weather moved through the oilfield.

 Waves in the area measured about 30 feet high when Husky tried to restart production on the SeaRose FSPO.
+The company later said that was within a normal operating range.

+Bad weather initially delayed work to contain and clean up the oil spill.

 The spill created an oil slick 21 kilometres long and eight kilometres wide, almost the size of Fogo Island.